Tucker Ashford: Rangers & Yankees

 After spending all of 1979 in triple A, Ashford was traded to the Texas Rangers with Gaylord Perry & minor leaguer Joe Carroll for Willie Montañez.
 Once again, he spent all of 1980 in triple A with the Charleston Charlies, with the exception of a brief call up to the majors when starting third baseman Buddy Bell sustained an injury.

 During the off season, he was traded to the New York Yankees for fellow infielder Roger Holt.
-Despite batting an even .300 with seventeen RBIs and 86 RBIs to beat Greg Wells out for the International League Most Valuable Player Award in 1981, Ashford only saw his way into the late innings of three Yankee games that October, never receiving an at bat.
+Despite batting an even .300 with seventeen HRs and 86 RBIs to beat Greg Wells out for the International League Most Valuable Player Award in 1981, Ashford only saw his way into the late innings of three Yankee games that October, never receiving an at bat.

 A poor performance in Spring training took Ashford "out of the picture" for 1982, according to Yankees owner George Steinbrenner.
 After another season at triple A, he was traded to the crosstown rival Mets for two minor leaguers.